 Museums are like Wikipedia, which has a huge collection of our histories but where you can easily take a walk through the past.
 Your history of culture often makes the person who you are today and to let others know about it, are you making way to see what they are.
 This is exactly what the Jewish Museum in Prague has preserved.
 The sole reason or the existence of this particular museum is to document the history, the traditions, and the customs followed by the Jewish & to preserve the artefacts used by them in the Ancient days.

-Jewish Museum was founded in 1906 and is located in the Jewish Quarters/ Jewish Town, Czech Republic, and is one of the most visited places in Prague.
+Jewish Museum was founded in 1906 and is located in the Jewish Quarters/ Jewish Town, Czech Republic, and is one of the most visited places on every Prague holiday package.
 The museum has roughly about 40,000 artefacts preserved, used by the Jews.

 Beautifully handwritten names of 80,000 Czech and Moravian Jews, all of whom perished under the Nazi.